Setting Up and Managing Adjudication

 Assigning Adjudicators

 As events occur in the study and need to be adjudicated, a Study Manager or someone with permission to configure the adjudication must assign users to the events.
+This is done from the Study menu.

-Once open, users can be individually assigned to events simply by tapping and dragging them over to a record in the list on the right.
+Users can be individually assigned to events simply by tapping and dragging them over to a record in the list on the right.

 This is also where a manager can view who has been assigned to which events and who has completed review.
 This is done by tapping an existing record to see the assigned users in the list at the bottom.